An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem: Selected numerical experiments

-Clearly, in practice, given a value of the discretization parameter $n$ and an instance of the considered version of the generalized minimum information checkerboard copula problem, we will not necessarily know in advance whether $\Ec \neq \emptyset$ or if there exists $p \in \Ec$ such that $\supp(p) = [n]^d$.
-As discussed in Remark~\ref{rem:nonconv}, from a theoretical perspective, we can interpret the nonconvergence of Procedure I as $\Ec = \emptyset$, that is, as the inconsistency of the constraints in~\eqref{eq:GMICC}.
-Of course, in practice, as mentioned in Remark~\ref{rem:nonconv}, one would need to be able to distinguish between nonconvergence and slow convergence, which may be impossible.
+As already discussed in Section~\ref{sec:interpret}, in practice, given a value of the discretization parameter $n$ and an instance of the considered version of the generalized minimum information checkerboard copula problem, we will not necessarily know in advance whether $\Ec \neq \emptyset$ or if there exists $p \in \Ec$ such that $\supp(p) = [n]^d$.
+To help interpret the behavior of Procedure~I, we therefore rely on the empirical strategy proposed in Section~\ref{sec:interpret} once adapted to the setting $\supp(r) = [n]^d$ corresponding to Corollary~\ref{cor:max:err}.
+More precisely, when executing Procedure~I, we may conclude that the underlying optimization problem admits a solution (equivalently, that $\Ec \neq \emptyset$), and that the last array returned by Algorithm~\ref{algo:iterated:Iproj} provides a reasonable approximation of that solution, if and only if the iterates $q^{[m]}$ appear to stabilize as $m$ increases and if the quantities $\Err_{\Jc'}^{[m]}$ and $\Err_{\Kc}^{[m]}$ defined in~\eqref{eq:max:err} become sufficiently small for large $m$.
+This is particularly important in relation to marginal compatibility problems as illustrated in the experiments reported in the supplement \cite{KojMar25}.

+The quantities $\Err_{\Jc'}^{[m]}$ and $\Err_{\Kc}^{[m]}$ defined in~\eqref{eq:max:err}, and the maximum absolute error in Line~\ref{line:num:conv} of Algorithm~\ref{algo:iterated:Iproj} actually provide fundamental diagnostics for both procedures.
+When analyzing them, we need to keep in mind the warning given in Remark~\ref{rem:nonconv}: distinguishing between nonconvergence and slow convergence may be difficult in practice.

-We shall now consider several instances of the generalized minimum information checkerboard copula problem with $\check R = U_d$ and Spearman's rho constraints, and attempt to solve it for various choices of the discretization parameter~$n$.
+Our numerical experiments consisted of considering several instances of the generalized minimum information checkerboard copula problem with $\check R = U_d$ and Spearman's rho constraints, and attempting to solve them for various choices of the discretization parameter~$n$.
 Clearly, possible values for $n$ depend on the value of $d$ as Algorithm~\ref{algo:iterated:Iproj} manipulates probability arrays of $n^d$ elements.
-To allow us to consider relatively large values of $n$ (so that, roughly speaking, the checkerboard problem is a good approximation of the corresponding generalized minimum information copula problem -- see \eqref{eq:approx}), we shall restrict ourselves to the low-dimensional case, that is, $d \in \{2,3,4\}$.
+To allow us to consider relatively large values of $n$ (so that, roughly speaking, the checkerboard problem is a good approximation of the corresponding generalized minimum information copula problem -- see \eqref{eq:approx}), we restricted ourselves to the low-dimensional case, that is, $d \in \{2,3,4\}$.
+For the sake of brevity, we only (partially) report hereafter our results for $d \in \{2,4\}$.
+Additional figures as well as the results for $d = 3$, related to sanity checks and marginal compatibility problems, among others, are available in the supplement \cite{KojMar25}.